City University of Hong Kong

 Scholarships and prizes donated by individuals, private organisations, professional bodies and academic departments are awarded to students for outstanding academic performance, outstanding achievements in non-academic fields and outstanding service to the University or the community.

 Student well-being is a priority at CityU.
 Experienced counsellors and mentors in Student Development Services can advise students on learning, career and personal matters.
 Each College and School has an academic advising scheme to provide guidance on academic matters and help students to adjust to university education and plan their studies.

 Internship and Exchange Opportunities

-Students can broaden their horizons by joining local, regional and overseas internships.
-The Campus Internship Scheme, Campus Work Scheme and the Global Work Attachment Programme provide students with excellent opportunities to learn and gain real-world work experience within and outside Hong Kong.
-Placements in various commercial and non-profit organisations enable students to explore possible career preferences, develop their practical skills and career attributes, apply their acquired knowledge and establish networks before they enter the workplace.
+Students can broaden their horizons by joining local and overseas internships.
+The Campus Internship Scheme, Campus Work Scheme and the Global Work Attachment Programme provide students with excellent opportunities to learn and gain real life work experience within and outside Hong Kong.
+Placements in various commercial and non-profitable organisations enable students to explore possible career opportunities, develop career attributes, apply their acquired knowledge, learn necessary practical skills and establish business networks before they enter the workplace.

 CityU also encourages students to participate in exchange programmes, which help to develop their language skills and provide increased awareness of other cultures.
-We offer over 450 credit-bearing programmes with partner universities around the world.
+We offer about 510 credit-bearing programmes with partner universities around the world.

 The Library’s collections include: